Oghuz Khagan: Legend

+In his old age, Oghuz saw a dream.
+He called his six sons and sent them to the east and the west.
+His elder sons found a golden bow in the east.
+His younger sons found three silver arrows in the west.
+Oghuz Khan broke the golden bow into three pieces and gave each to his three older sons Gün, Ay, and Yıldız.
+He said, "My older sons, take this bow and shoot your arrows to the sky like this bow."
+He gave the three silver arrows to his three younger sons Gök, Dağ and Deniz and said, "My younger sons, take these silver arrows.
+A bow shoots arrows and you are to be like the arrow."
+Then, he passed his lands on to his sons, Bozoks (Gray Arrows - elder sons) and Üçoks (Three Arrows - younger sons) at a final banquet.
+(Abū’l-Ghāzī identifies the lineage symbols, tamga seals and ongon spirit guiding birds, as well as specifying the political hierarchy and seating order at banquets for these sons and their 24 sons).
+Then he said:

+Descendants

 Seljuks

 The Seljuks originated from the Kinik branch of the Oghuz Turks, who in the 9th century lived on the periphery of the Muslim world, north of the Caspian Sea and Aral Sea in their Yabghu Khaganate of the Oghuz confederacy.
 During the 11th century, they established the Great Seljuk Empire under the command of the Seljuk chieftains Toghrul Beg and Chaghri Beg.

 Anushteginids

 There are certain historical sources that state that the Anushteginids, who ruled vast parts of Central Asia from 1077 to 1231 under the title of Khwarazmshahs, descended from the Begdili tribe of the Oghuz Turks.

 The dynasty was founded by commander Anush Tigin Gharchai, a former Turkic slave of the Seljuq sultans, who was appointed as governor of Khwarezm.
 His son, Qutb ad-Din Muhammad I, became the first hereditary Shah of Khwarezm.

 Qara Qoyunlu

-Qara Qoyunlu was a tribal confederation of Oguz Turkic nomadic tribes from the Oguz tribe of Yiva, which existed in the 14-15th centuries in Western Asia, on the territory of modern Azerbaijan, Armenia, Iraq, northwestern Iran and eastern Turkey.
+Qara Qoyunlu was a tribal confederation of Oguz Turkic nomadic tribes from the Oguz tribe of Yiva, which existed in the 14th–15th centuries in Western Asia, on the territory of modern Azerbaijan, Armenia, Iraq, northwestern Iran and eastern Turkey.